mnsami/studoc-qa/readme.md

 - Simplicity of the task, I don't like to over complicate things.
 - I believed it is simpler than adding another layer.

+### Query builder
+In my repositories in `app/Infrastructure/Persistence`,I decided to use the query build instead of using the model to run queries .. etc.

 ### Ideas for improvements
-- User different models from the Eloquent models.
+- User different models from the Eloquent models, improves separation of concerns and less tying to the framework.
+- Write tests

 ## Problem description